UK Ancestry Visa

 • are 17 or over

-• have enough money without help from public funds to support and house yourself and any dependants – there is no minimum amount of money you need to have before applying for the visa, however you should have enough funds to reasonably support and accommodate yourself in the UK for at least one month whilst you seek employment or are awaiting your first months’ pay from an employer or a client/customer if you are self-employed.
+• have enough money without help from public funds to support and house yourself and any dependants – there is no minimum amount of money you need to have before applying for the visa, however you should have enough funds to reasonably support and accommodate yourself in the UK for at least one month.

 • can and plan to work in the UK – evidence of this could include, but is not limited to: